gaybro8777/airbnb_image_scraper/README.md

 **Step 2**:
 Download a dataset containing Airbnb listing ID's.
 I used the Boston Airbnb Dataset (found [here](https://www.kaggle.com/airbnb/boston#listings.csv), just use listings.csv) for testing.
 However, any csv of listing ID's should work as long as you name the column 'id' for the ID column.

 Put the csv file into the same directory as this python script.
-Then, rename it into 'listings.csv'.
+Then, rename it into 'listings.csv' if it's not already.

 **Step 3**:
 Run the python script by typing this into your terminal: